mantleconvection/terraneo/doc/src/documentation/index.md

     y_index            = 20
     r_index            =  4
 ```
-The mapping from the `subdomain_id` (`SubdomainInfo`) to the `local_subdomain_id` (`int`) is performed during set up
+The mapping from the `subdomain_id` (type `SubdomainInfo`) to the `local_subdomain_id` (type `int`) is performed during
-and stored together with other information in the corresponding \ref terra::grid::shell::DistributedDomain instance.
+set up and stored together with other information in the corresponding \ref terra::grid::shell::DistributedDomain
+instance.
-More details can be found the parallelization section.
+More details are found in the parallelization section.

 #### Node coordinates